 Polytetrafluoroethylene (PTFE) market volume share by product, 2012

 Key application markets analyzed and reported in this study include industrial & chemical processing, electrical & electronics, automotive & transportation and others such as cookware and construction.
 Growing need for improved efficiency and emission control has led to the extensive use of PTFE in the automotive and transportation sector.
 PTFE being lighter in weight is used to reduce the overall weight of the automobile.
 Automotive applications accounted for 28% of global PTFE demand in 2012.

-Industrial and chemical applications of PTFE include gaskets, linings, washers, pump interiors, seals, spacers, etc. PTFE possessing higher wear resistance and chemical stability, is expected to continue experiencing demand surge for industrial applications, with close to 25% demand from this market by 2020.
-PTFE is increasingly being used in the electronics industry, particularly for semiconductor fabrication, lithium-ion batteries, wire and cable insulation etc. PTFE is also gaining acceptance in emerging applications such as PV modules and fuel cells.
+Industrial and chemical applications of PTFE include gaskets, linings, washers, pump interiors, seals, spacers, etc. High wear resistance and chemical stability are expected to ensure continuous PTFE demand for industrial applications, with close to 25% demand from this market by 2020.
+PTFE is increasingly being used in the electronics industry, particularly for semiconductor fabrication, lithium-ion batteries, wire and cable insulation, etc. PTFE is also gaining acceptance in emerging applications such as PV modules and fuel cells.
 Positive outlook for solar energy is expected to play a key role for PTFE producers over the next few years.

 Although PTFE was originally commercialized and most prevalent in North America and Europe, the situation has somewhat reversed in recent times.
 Europe was one of the leading markets for PTFE and accounted for over 21% of the global market in 2012.
 Current economic environment, especially in the U.S. and the European Union has led to a moderate demand outlook for PTFE in these markets over the forecast period.
 Due to this, the growth of PTFE in these regions is largely driven by innovation and product differentiation based on latest advancements in technology.
 Fluoropolymer companies have also started to concentrate on reprocessing PTFE.